tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/mga_dsm_examples/mga_dsm_optimization.rst

 1.4.
 Semi-major axes and eccentricities (optional)
 ===========================================================
-Here, one can specify the semi-major axis and eccentricity of both the departure and insertion orbits.
-Do note that this is optional, by default it is assumed :math:`a = \infty` and :math:`e=0`, which means that the spacecraft departs from/arrives at the edge of the sphere of influence of the departure/arrival planet.
+As explained in the introductory guide to :ref:`Transfer trajectory design`, specifying the semi-major axis and eccentricity of the departure and insertion orbits is optional.
+By default it is assumed :math:`a = \infty` and :math:`e=0`, which means that the spacecraft departs from/arrives at the edge of the sphere of influence of the departure/arrival planet.

 1.5.
 Number of evolutions and population size
 ===========================================================